nandoflorestan/nine/README.rst

 ====

-When the best Python 2/Python 3 compatibility libraries -- especially the famous *six* library invented by Benjamin Peterson -- were invented, they were written from the point of view of a Python 2 programmer starting to grok Python 3.
+When the best Python 2/Python 3 compatibility libraries -- especially the famous *six* module invented by Benjamin Peterson -- were created, they were written from the point of view of a Python 2 programmer starting to grok Python 3.

 It is 2013.